bootstrap-ruby/bootstrap_form/CONTRIBUTING.md

 ### 5. Make a Pull Request

-- If you never done it before read this: https://help.github.com/articles/about-pull-requests/
+- If you never done made a pull request before, read this: https://help.github.com/articles/about-pull-requests/
-- When PR is submitted check if TravisCI ran all tests successfully didn't raise any issues
+- When the PR is submitted, check if TravisCI ran all the tests successfully, and didn't raise any issues

 ### 6. Done!

-Somebody will shortly review your pull request and if everything is good will be merged into master branch.
-Eventually gem will be published with your changes.
+Somebody will shortly review your pull request and if everything is good, it will be merged into the master branch.
+Eventually the gem will be published with your changes.

 ---